hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - Use `password` to set a password for the user "ubuntu".
   At least one of `ssh_keys` and `password` has to be specified so that Ansible can connect to the new machine.
 - The hardware can be specified with `hardware`, containing a dictionary as specified in [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html#parameters).
 - Disk size may be adjusted with `disk`.
-This parameter accepts a list of disk specifications as documented in [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html#parameters).
+This parameter accepts a list of disk specifications as documented in [vmware_guest_disk](https://docs.ansible.com/ansible/latest/modules/vmware_guest_disk_module.html#parameters).
   The first disk corresponds to the imported virtual disk.
 Its size may only be increased.
-  Due to limitations of the `vmware_guest` module, no additional disks can be added.
   See the example playbook below for usage.
 - User defined network mappings can be specified with `networks`, see [vmware_deploy_ovf](https://docs.ansible.com/ansible/latest/modules/vmware_deploy_ovf_module.html#parameters) for semantics.